 From here you are spoilt with glorious surroundings - take a scenic walk through the stunning forests or enjoy a hot drink in one of the many beautiful lodges.
 Then, for the more thrill-seeking among you, there are world famous ski slopes or locations to go boating on its collection of gorgeous lakes.

 However you want to experience it, if you're a fan of scenic, naturally beautiful locations, Banff is an absolute must visit location.
-For an equally breathtaking experience, we highly recommend a stay at the Royal Canadian Lodge.
+For an equally breathtaking experience, we highly recommend a stay at the Fairmont Banff Springs.

 Things to see on a road trip from Montreal to Vancouver